cutterdawes/PotemkinActivations/README.md

 ### Accessing the Data

-* We provide an iterator for each task.
-The iterator provides access to labeled model responses in a standardized format.
+* We provide an iterator to access labeled model responses for each task in a standardized format.
 * A sample API for using the iterators is provided in `BenchmarkDataset/main.py`.
 * The source code for the iterators themselves can be accessed in `BenchmarkDataset/iterators.py`.
 * Helper functions to compute potemkin rates can be found in `potemkin_rates.py`.